 We want to help.
-If you have a complaint, please call us at 866-959-6555 to tell us about your problem.
-A Texas Children's Health Plan Member Advocate can help you file a complaint.
-Just call 866-959-6555.
-Most of the time, we can help you right away or within a few days.
+If you have a complaint, please call Member Services at 866-959-6555 to tell us about your problem.
+Member Services will listen to you and write down your complaint.
+Most of the time, we can help you right away or at the most within a few days.
 Texas Children's Health Plan cannot take any action against you as a result of your filing a complaint.